Stony Point, New York: History

-During the American Revolution, the King's Ferry in Stony Point linked New York and the southern colonies with New England; it was used many times by General George Washington's Continental Army, and in 1781 Washington's French allies used it on their way to the Battle of Yorktown.
+During the American Revolution, the King's Ferry in Stony Point linked New York and the southern colonies with New England; it was used many times by General George Washington's Continental Army, and in 1781 Washington's French allies also used it on their way to the Battle of Yorktown.

 The economy of the town improved upon the rediscovery of limestone deposits in the 19th century.
 The town of Stony Point was founded in 1865 from the northern part of the town of Haverstraw.